zoogeny/zoogeny/books/story-self/14-Chapter-8-On-The-One-outline.md

     - all phases happening at all times
         - relation to cycles
     - the Nous sees the entire narrative of all possible existences at once

+---

+The paragraphs of simultaneity seem out of order.
+The analogy to spring summer and fall feels stuck in the middle of another point and shoudle come before or after